-Introduction to Early Childhood Education(Q1/3) FCS415
+Introduction to Early Childhood Education (Q1/3) FCS415 19-153-C-050-10

-19-153-C-050-10

-Open to 10-11-12 1 credit

-Hawkeye Community College ECE103 3 credits

-This course gives students a historical and philosophical foundation

-of the field of early childhood education.
-Includes an overview of

-assessment and trends that influence best practices.
-Explores

-careers in the field.
+Open to 10-11-12 1 credit Hawkeye Community College ECE103 3 credits This course gives students a historical and philosophical foundation of the field of early childhood education.
+Includes an overview of assessment and trends that influence best practices.
+Explores careers in the field.
 Addresses influences of families and diversity.

-, ,

-Early Childhood Curriculum (Otr 2/4) FCS417
+Early Childhood Curriculum (Qtr.
+2/4)

-19-153-C-050-20

-Open to 10-11-12 1 credit
+19-153-C-050-20 Open to 10-11-12 1 credit

-Hawkeye Community College ECE158 3 credits

-This course focuses on the development, implement

-ation and

-This course focuses on the development, implement ation and for young

-This course focuses on the development, implement assessment of appropriate environments and curricula ation and for young to utilize

-development stages and developing appropriate learning opportunities, interactions and environments in the following areas: dramatic play, art, music, fine and gross motor play.
+Hawkeye Community College ECE158 3 credits This course focuses on the development, implementation and assessment of appropriate environments and curricula for young children ages three through eight.
+Students prepare to utilize developmentally appropriate practices in a context of family and culturally sensitive care.
+Emphasis is on understanding children's development stages and developing appropriate learning opportunities, interactions and environments in the following areas: dramatic play, art, music, fine and gross motor play.

-Child Health, Safety, and Nutrition 19-151-C-112-00

-Open to 11-12 2 credits Hawkeye Community College ECE133 3 credits This course focuses on current concepts in the fields of health, safety and nutrition and their relationship to the growth and development of the young child ages birth to eight.
-Blends current theory with practical applications and assessments.
-Includes the influences of families and diversity on health, safety, and nutrition in early childhood settings.
+Child Health, Safety, and NutritionFCS41919-151-C-112-00Open to 11-122 creditsHawkeye Community College ECE1333 creditsThis course focuses on current concepts in the fields of health, safetyand nutrition and their relationship to the growth and development ofthe young child ages birth to eight.
+Blends current theory with practicalapplications and assessments.
+Includes the influences of families anddiversity on health, safety, and nutrition in early childhood settings.

-Early Childhood Guidance

-19-153-C-112-302 creditsOpen to 10-11-122 creditsHawkeye Community College ECE2433 creditsThis course focuses on effective approaches and positive guidance strategies for supporting the development of all children.
-Emphasizes supportive interactions and developmentally appropriate environments.
+Early Childhood Guidance FCS421 19-153-C-112-30 Open to 10-11-12 2 credits Hawkeye Community College ECE243 3 credits This course focuses on effective approaches and positive guidance strategies for supporting the development of all children.
+Er mphasizes supportive interactions and developmentally a ppropriate environments.
 Uses assessment to analyze and guide behaviors.
 Studies impact of families and diversity on child guidance.